DipeshDronaHQ/gitSync/README.md

-## Testing the Git Sync Functionality
+## Showcasing the Git Sync Functionality